-Joe J. Shaw, PhD ELS, Publisher and Senior Editor
+Joe J. Shaw, PhD ELS, Publisher and Executive Editor

 David J. Ferguson, Curator Rio Grande Botanic Garden, Albuquerque, NM, Executive Editor and Senior Scientific Editor

-Dave is our taxonomist, and he has the nearly impossible job of making sure photographs are correctly identified.
+Dave is our taxonomist, and he has the nearly impossible job of making sure all Opuntia photographs are correctly identified.
 He is also curator of the Rio Grande Botanic Garden in Albuquerque, NM.
-Dave has many years experience exploring North and South America to study cacti and other plants.
+Dave has many years experience exploring North and South America to study Opuntia, other cacti, and other types of plants.
 Dave is a published author of multiple books and papers about cacti including Pricklypears Commonly Found in the United States and Northern Mexico.
 He is also referenced in multiple cactus-related publications, e.g., “Cacti of the Trans-Pecos & Adjacent Areas” (AM Powell and JF Weedin, 2004, Texas Tech University Press).